-Virtual Visionaries, is a 10-week series in partnership with several of our peer programs at institutions across the country.
-Starting the week of May 25 through early August, this series brings together professionals across the performing arts for weekly virtual discussions on Zoom.
+Virtual Visionaries was a 10-week series presented in the summer of 2020 in partnership with several of our peer programs at institutions across the country.
+The series brought together professionals across the performing arts for weekly virtual discussions on Zoom.
 We’ve selected a diverse group of leaders at various stages of their careers to engage in open conversations about topics ranging from personal finance issues, to developing identity-driven work, along with a variety of entrepreneurial approaches relevant to young arts professionals.
 Each week our guest speakers will also author a blog post, providing a sneak peek of the virtual sessions and providing a basis for our virtual discussion.

 This series is made possible by the transformative support of the Meta Weiser EXCEL Fund, a generous anonymous donation, and through partnership with several important collaborators.
 We are thrilled to have assembled a coalition of peer institutions as co-sponsors of this series, whose students, alumni, and stakeholders will all be encouraged to participate.